weaveworks/weave/site/weavedns.md

 WeaveDNS returns IP addresses in a random order to facilitate basic load balancing and failure tolerance.
-Most client side resolvers sort the returned addresses based on reachability, sorting local addresses to the top of the list (see [RFC 3484](https://www.ietf.org/rfc/rfc3484.txt)).
+Most client side resolvers sort the returned addresses based on reachability, placing local addresses at the top of the list (see [RFC 3484](https://www.ietf.org/rfc/rfc3484.txt)).
 For example, if there is container with the desired hostname on the local machine, the application will receive that container's IP address.
 Otherwise, the application will receive the IP address of a random